epfl-lara/cs320/info/teamwork.md

 After that, please add any specific clarifications and explanations _if_ you feel it is helpful, but try to keep them no longer than 10 sentences.

 We leave it to each of you whether you discuss and reconcile these numbers and claims within the group.
 In any case, we would like to receive emails from _individual_ students, without CC or BCC to the remaining group members.
 Hence, in some cases we may see contradictory information if that reflects how people feel.
-The email title should be "My Teamwork Statement CS-550".
+The email title should be "My Teamwork Statement CS-320".
 If you have any issues or questions regarding this, please ask here on Ed, or directly to the same emails (but a clarification email should have a somewhat different title, like "Question on Teamwork Statement").

 If we get nearly 33% for everything from every group member of a 3-person group (with or without explanations), we will trust this group did a fair split and leave it at that.
-Else, we may follow up with you in the week of 8 January.
+Else, we may follow up with you in the following weeks.
 We will try to use this information in a positive way, and we hope that this final step will not ruin any otherwise working group dynamics.

 We ask you to submit teamwork statements twice:
   * on the day after the deadline for Lab 3